pkarsy/rcCalibrator/README.md

 EEPROM byte 2: 255-OSCCAL<br/>
 EEPROM byte 3: 0x05**

-After a few seconds "osccal" reads back the value from the EEPROM of the atmega and prints it to the console.
+After a few seconds "osccal" reads back the value from the EEPROM, and prints it to the console.

 ### How this project can be used